OrdnanceSurvey/Boundary-Line-stylesheets/ESRI Shapefile stylesheets/QGIS stylesheets (QML)/README.md

 These are QML files for Boundary-Line in ESRI Shapefile format for use in QGIS

-*They have been designed to work with the data as it is supplied*
+*They have been designed to work with the data in its Layered supply*

 ## Quick start guide